Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 He drew up four areas that influenced self-efficacy.

 - Mastery experiences

 - Social persuasion

 - Physical and emotional states

-When it comes to clients and personal training, mastery experiences probably are the most important of the four areas of self-efficacy as described by Bandura.
+Regarding clients and personal training, mastery experiences probably are the most important of the four areas of self-efficacy, as described by Bandura.

 He stated that with mastery experiences, a person who gains success in what they are trying to achieve builds up their self-efficacy.

 The opposite is true as well.

 If someone has failures, there is a decrease in their self-efficacy.

 So in an exercise context, we want our clients to be able to complete a task successfully to build their self-efficacy.